 Environmental Planning and Policy

-The Environmental Planning and Policy (EPP) Concentration provides students with an overview of the theory and methods used to guide urban development and redevelopment in a more sustainable manner, so as to conserve natural resources and enhance ecosystem services while providing for economic development and promoting social equity and civic engagement within the planning process.
-The concentration introduces students to both regulatory and market-based strategies of environmental management, explores economic and systematic quantitative analyses of environmental policy, and offers electives examining discrete topics of environmental practice (such as EIS development, food policy, energy planning, green infrastructure for urban stormwater management, water resources management, etc.).
+The Environmental Planning and Policy specialization provides students with an overview of the theory and methods used to guide urban development and redevelopment in a more sustainable manner, so as to conserve natural resources and enhance ecosystem services while providing for economic development and promoting social equity and civic engagement within the planning process.
+The specialization introduces students to both regulatory and market-based strategies of environmental management, explores economic and systematic quantitative analyses of environmental policy, and offers electives examining discrete topics of environmental practice.
+Elective topics include EIS development, food policy, energy planning, green infrastructure for urban stormwater management, and water resources management.

 Goals of the Environmental Planning Specialization